Martha D. Neuringer

 The second major focus of the lab is age-related changes in memory, attention, sensory and motor abilities and sleep cycles.
 Neuringer and her colleagues are testing whether different types of hormone replacement therapy may prevent or retard losses in these functions during aging.

-Martha Neuringer, PhD, is an Affiliate Associate Scientist in the Division of Neuroscience at ONPRC, and a Research Associate Professor in Opthamology and Clinical Nutrition at OHSU.
+Martha Neuringer, PhD, is a Professor in the Division of Neuroscience at ONPRC, and a Research Associate Professor in Opthamology and Clinical Nutrition at OHSU.
 Dr. Neuringer reciived her PhD from Harvard University in Physiological Psychology in 1971.
 See came to ONPRC to complete her postodoctoral work and has been associated with the Center ever since.

 Francis PJ, Appukuttan B, Simmons E, Landauer N, Stoddard J, Hamon S, Ott J, Ferguson B, Klein M, Stout JT, and Neuringer M. (2008) Rhesus monkeys and humans share common susceptibility genes for age-related macular disease.
 Hum Mol Genet 17:2673-2780.

 Gouras P, Ivert L, Landauer N, Mattison JA, Ingram DK, and Neuringer M. (2008) Drusenoid maculopathy in rhesus monkeys (Macaca mulatta): Effects of age and gender.
 Graefe's Arch Clin Exp Ophthalmol, 246:1395-1402.

 Gouras P, Ivert L, Mattison JA, Ingram DK, and Neuringer M. (2008) Drusenoid maculopathy in rhesus monkeys: Autofluorescence, lipofuscin and drusen pathogenesis.
 Graefe's Arch Clin Exp Ophthalmol, 246:1403-1411.